awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ```
 amplify init
 ```
-You will be prompted for a name for your environment and a Client ID and Client secret for each social provider you included in Step 4
+You will be prompted for a name for your environment.

+If you defined any at step 4, you will be also be asked for a Client ID and Client secret for each social provider you included (If you don't have this information yet, you can enter "123456" for each value and edit later see [section Identity Providers](./UserDocumentation.md#identity-providers) for details)

 __7. Configure config-overrides.js__